 Many people shun coconut oil because it’s high in saturated fat, which is true.
 But coconut oil is also the least vulnerable oil to oxidative stress and free radical formation—in fact it’s probably the safest oil to use in all types of cooking.

 What about oil and your cholesterol?
-Coconut oil contains medium-chain fatty acids (MCFA)—not the long-chain fatty acids found in most oils—so it won’t raise your cholesterol .
-In fact those MCFAs have an effect similar to omega-3 fatty acids, so they make blood platelets less sticky and they help to lower your “bad” LDL cholesterol.
+Coconut oil contains medium-chain fatty acids (MCFA)—not the long-chain fatty acids found in most oils—so it's heart healthy.
+In fact those MCFAs have an effect similar to omega-3 fatty acids, so they make blood platelets less sticky.

 What’s the best way to incorporate coconut oil into your diet?